jaeboston/DataStructure/P1_DataStructure/Explanation_p6_UnionIntersect.md

 The `union` function will create a two `sets`.
 Then it uses the `union` function in the `set` class.
 Once we have a new `set` object with union of the two `sets`, it iterate thru each item in the new `set` and create a new `linked list`.

 The time complexity of the function would be O(N) where N is the sum of items in the two sets.

+The space complexity would be O(N) where N is the number of items in both of the linked lists.